Ulagay's Landing: The purpose of the operation

-After there defeat in the North Caucasus Operation (1920), the White Army remained only in control of the Crimean Peninsula.
+After their defeat in the North Caucasus Operation (1920), the White Army remained only in control of the Crimean Peninsula.

 Despite the fact that by the beginning of August 1920, the White Russian Army had already had a number of military successes in the Northern Taurida Operation, they were not decisive, and the Army of Wrangel remained locked in Northern Tavria.
 Some drastic actions were needed to retake the strategic initiative from the Bolsheviks.

 In this context, from July 1920 a plan was developed for a large landing operation in the Kuban.

 According to the plan of the Commander-in-Chief of the Russian Army, Lieutenant General Baron Wrangel, the landing of a large force in the Kuban could create a new anti-Soviet front there and expand the socio-economic, political and territorial base of the White movement in mobilizing the anti-Soviet-minded local population (Kuban Cossacks).

-The landing was to be carried out in three places and the groups were to occupy Ekaterinodar, Maikop, and subsequently the whole Kuban area.
+The landing was to be carried out in three places and the groups were to occupy Yekaterinodar, Maikop, and subsequently the whole Kuban area.